lali-Projects/Kung_Fu_Chess/README.md

 ---

-## Docker Compose Deployment
+## Runtime Option 2 — Docker Compose with PostgreSQL and NGINX

-The Docker deployment runs PostgreSQL, the authoritative server, and NGINX in containers while the existing GUI client remains a native Windows application.
+This is the recommended full deployment.
+It runs PostgreSQL, the authoritative server, and NGINX in containers while the existing GUI client remains a native Windows application.
+Stop any native `server.exe` process before starting Compose.

 ### Deployment Architecture